napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 After changing the `module.json` file you need to (re)generate the project by executing the `regenerate` shortcut in the project folder.
 You can build and run the project using Visual Studio on Windows (in directory `msvc64`), Xcode on macOS (in `xcode`) or make on Linux (in `build`).

-Open the generated solution and select the `release` configuration.
+Open the generated solution and select the `Release` configuration.
 Compile and run your application.
 You should see an empty window pop up.
 To learn more about setting up projects, modules and third-party dependencies read the [Project Management](@ref project_management) documentation.

 Add Content {#add_content}
 ================